-The effective date of the actuarial valuation on outstanding claims liability is 31 December 2012.
-The liability valuation was prepared by the Actuarial team and reviewed by the Appointed Actuary, Mr. Kaise Stephan FIAA, FNZSA.
+The effective date of the actuarial valuation on outstanding claims liabilities is 31 December 2013.
+The liability valuation is documented in a report prepared by the Appointed Actuary, Ms. Susan Ley FIAA, FNZSA.
 The report indicates that the Appointed Actuary is satisfied with the nature, sufficiency and accuracy of the data provided upon which the outstanding claims liabilities have been determined.
 Methods utilised and assumptions made in determining the outstanding claims liability are in accordance with the requirements of NZ IFRS 4 Insurance Contracts and consistent with the New Zealand Society of Actuaries Professional Standard 4.1, "Valuation of General Insurance Claims".